How much has the US government spent this fiscal year?

 Share

-Fiscal year-to-date (since October 2023) total updated monthly using the Monthly Treasury Statement (MTS) dataset.
+The fiscal year (2025) is updated monthly based on the Monthly Treasury Statement (MTS) dataset.

 US Spending By Year